willowbk/C_diff_quantification_and_analysis/README.md

 ## 0. Custom demultiplexing

-This section is only necessary when the user has a FastQ containing barcoded reads which still need to be demultiplexed.
+This section is only necessary when the user has a FastQ file containing barcoded reads which require demultiplexed.
 If that isn't the case, you can simply skip to the next section.
 Otherwise, the following Python script can be used to sort the various reads into separate FastQ files from a provided set of barcodes, allowing for single base pair mismatch. *Note that this script was not designed for paired end sequences.*
 An example file (Barcodes_example.xslx) which specifies the barcode sequences has been providied in this repo, and the code is currently set based on this fictional example.
 The barcode sequences can also be directly hard-coded in the script (see comments in the script).
 The FastQ file to be demultiplexed is specified at the start of the script as well.
-The Python libraries 'matplotlib' and 'tqdm' will both need to be installed to run this script.
+The Python libraries `matplotlib` and `tqdm` will both need to be installed to run this script.
 While running, a progress bar will be shown with a remaining time estimate.
 Once the parameters at the start of the script are updated to match the name of the FastQ file to be demultiplexed, etc. the script can be run via